If you have been a party girl for a significant time, going alcohol free can seem a bit daunting.

 But also, if you are not participating then it’s quite a different experience.
 I encourage all of you to do it, once you feel ready, go to parties’ alcohol free it’s an important part of taking a break.
 It’s interesting, after a while you get more and more discerning about where you go and who with.

 If you are missing this lifestyle and you can feel its pull, but you really don’t want to drink again there are a few things you can do.

 Firstly, have a think about what it is you are missing about partying.
 What’s missing in your life that is making you want to go back?
 Is it fun, excitement, all the attention, habit, fear of missing out, something to do, music, socialising?
 The list goes on.

 For instance.
-For me it was fun and excitement.
+For me, I was missing fun and excitement.
 I still needed to go out and be around people and have fun.
 If I didn’t do that I was going to pop.
 I got lucky, a friend took me partner dancing and after some time it hit all my buttons, this did take some time though.

 You might have to try quite a few things until you find the thing that works for you.

-Figure out what being a party girl used to give you, then write a list of 5 things you can do that might hit the spot.
+Figure out what being a party girl used to give you, what drinking too much used to give you, then write a list of 5 things you can do that might hit the spot.
 It doesnt matter if you are not sure, sometimes the proof is in the pudding.

 You are going to have to step out of your comfort zone with this one.
 Go to new places, meet people you don’t know, push your self and do new things.
 Also, it takes time to meet new people and make friends.
 Patience and persistence are key here.